barionleg/cesium.wiki.gs/Architecture.md

 ```
 A scene can be 3D, 2D, or columbus view.
 A scene can morph between these views with one line of code.

-Primitives are objects in the scene that are drawn.
+Primitives are objects added to the scene that are drawn.
 Their implementation uses Renderer to make WebGL calls.  `Scene.render` has three major steps:
 * Animate: An app-specific animation function moves primitives and changes their properties.
 * Update: Primitives sync their state with Renderer resources such as vertex buffer and textures.
 * Render: Issue draw calls for each primitive.